Phileosopher/commonplace/computers-software-maintenance.md

 In software, [the UI](engineering-design.md) can hide away most features, so there are nowhere *near* as many constraints to adding features as most other engineering.
 This is good because it allows the core function of the software to be relatively unaffected, and bad because the list of features can be theoretically endless.

-The more time software developers work on features, the less they're working on the core function of the software.
+The more time software developers work on features, the less they're working on the core function of the software, and this contributes to the eventual decay of the software as a whole.

 One of the most significant sources of slowdown and [cybersecurity risks](computers-cysec.md) comes from using an off-the-shelf [framework](computers-programming.md) for an application: